Energy-optimal Three-dimensional Path-following Control of Autonomous Underwater Vehicles under Ocean Currents: 3D energy-optimal path following control

 In particular, the horizontal motion MPC is formulated as

 where $(\cdot)_{k|t}$ is the $k$-step ahead prediction made at time instant $t$, $N$ is the length of the prediction horizon, and $\lambda_h$ is a constant factor penalizing the tracking error in the relative surge velocity.
 Note that since the yaw angle setpoint depends on the surge velocity, $\lambda_h$ is required to be larger than $1$ so that the surge motion will be stabilized first, facilitating a faster convergence to the desired waypoint in the horizontal plane.
-The above optimization is subject to i) thruster limits and ii) the discrete AUV dyanmics in the horizontal plane given as
+The above optimization is subject to i) thruster limits and ii) the discrete AUV dynamics in the horizontal plane assuming zero heave, roll, and pitch motion.

-where $X_{\dot{u}}$ and $N_{\dot{r}}$ are the surge and yaw added mass, respectively, $N_r$ is the yaw damping coefficient, $\Delta t$ is the time step size of the MPC, and $I_{zz}$ is the moment of inertial around $z$ axis.
-Note that although the sway and pitch dynamics are not considered in \eqref{eq:Control-oriented model horizontal MPC}, the sway and pitch motion is accounted for using the current relative sway velocity and pitch angle, i.e., $v_{r,0|t}$ and $\theta_{0|t}$.

 For the vertical motion MPC, it is formulated as